tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 result = vectorSearch(VectorAttributes, QueryEmbedding, K, optionalParam)
 ```
 ### Function name
-In GSQL, we support top-k vector search via the function `vectorSearch()`, which will return the top k most similar vectors to an input `QueryEmbedding`.
+In GSQL, we support top-k vector search via the function `vectorSearch()`, which will return the top k most similar vectors to an input `QueryVector`.
 The result will be assigned to a vertex set varialbe, which can be used by subsequent GSQL query block.
 E.g., `result` will hold the top-k most similar vertices based on their embedding distance to the query embedding.
 ### Parameter
 |Parameter	|Description
 |-------|--------
 |`VectorAttributes`	|A set of vector attributes we will search, the items should be in format **VertexType.VectorName**.
 E.g., `{Account.eb1, Phone.eb1}`.
-|`QueryEmbedding`	|The query embedding constant to search the top K most similar vectors.
+|`QueryVector`	|The query embedding constant to search the top K most similar vectors.
 |`K`	|The top k cutoff--where K most similar vectors will be returned.
 |`optionalParam` | A map of optional params, including vertex candidate set, EF-- the exploration factor in HNSW algorithm, and a global MapAccum storing top-k (vertex, distance score) pairs.
 E.g., `{candidate_set: vset1, ef: 20, distance_map: @@distmap}`.